Binghamton Mom Discusses Breast Cancer Battle [VIDEO]

 Did you know that if your mom, sister, dad or child has been diagnosed with breast or ovarian cancer, you've got a higher risk of being diagnosed with breast cancer in the future?
 And what's more is that your risk increases if your relative was diagnosed before the age of 50.
 But, sometimes cancer strikes without warning and this is why it's so massively important to do monthly self-checks and to keep up on your annuals (even though they're definitely not the most pleasant thing in the world) and the breast exams that go hand-in-hand with them.

 An annual with a breast exam is actually what alerted my brave friend, Mary Beth Walsh to her breast cancer and being vigilant in keeping up with her healthcare is what saved her life.
-Mary Beth is my friend who fought back against breast cancer and beat it.
-This is her story.
+This is Mary Beth's story.